msabramo/pycon2012-notes/testing_and_django.rst

 to use them or upgrade them.
 In between those times, I don't care and running their tests is a waste of time.

-Some might argue that we need integration tests to verify that projects integrate properly with things like ``django.contrib.auth``, but any tests written in ``django.contrib.auth`` that are not isolated are likely to fail, because there are so many ways to integrate.
-And an isolated test is probably just purely testing ``django.contrib.auth`` and projects shouldn't have to care about that.
+Some might argue that we need integration tests to verify that projects integrate properly with things like :mod:`django.contrib.auth`, but any tests written in :mod:`django.contrib.auth` that are not isolated are likely to fail, because there are so many ways to integrate.
+And an isolated test is probably just purely testing :mod:`django.contrib.auth` and projects shouldn't have to care about that.
 In other words...

 * Non-isolated tests break.
 * Isolated tests are pointless to run.